 While it is a scoping mechanism, the Roadmap does not and should not limit or prohibit work from occurring within HSPC, or limit or constrain HSPC members from contributing, initiating, or incubating new work not reflected on the Roadmap.
 Fostering innovation is a key tenet of HSPC, and today’s incubating project may become tomorrow’s critical path.

-Maturing Work Into the Mainstream.
-As a document defining the path from the current to future state, it is to be expected that new projects and initiatives that are incubating will become critical path as they mature, and other efforts might be superceded and atrophy over time.
+Maturing Work into the Mainstream.
+As a document defining the path from the current to future state, it is to be expected that new projects and initiatives that are incubating will become critical path as they mature, and other efforts might be superseded and atrophy over time.
 As part of the annual refresh cycle, new efforts would be evaluated and a determination made as to what gets placed onto the roadmap.
 The Roadmap is intended to reflect the broad consensus of the community.
 HSPC is also a community about fostering innovation.

 The expectation is that the “onboarding” process will be defined and itself matured to reflect the overall will of the community and the alignment with the mission as reviewed by the Steering Committee and the Board.
 In the future, we should expect specific compliance criteria to be defined as pre-conditions for mainstream HSPC work, and we should expect the Roadmap Inclusion criteria to align.